vwgert/vwgert.github.io/05_software/01_course.md

        specialized APT tools like apt-get(8) and apt-cache(8).
 ```

 As described above `apt` (or it's predecessor `apt-get`) is a package manager.
 We can use this tool to install packages (read: software) on our Linux machine.
 Note that `apt` is the specific package manager for Ubuntu.
-There are several alternatives available such as `dpkg`, `pacman`, `rpm`, `yum`, `dnf`, ... which might come pre-installed with a specific linux distribution.
+There are several alternatives available such as `pacman`, `rpm`, `yum`, `dnf`, ... which might come pre-installed with a specific linux distribution.

 ### Repositories
 An important thing to note about `apt` is that it uses a database of available packages.
 We can update this list of packages by running the command below: